labscript-suite/labscript-suite/docs/source/installation/regular-pypi.rst

 Regular installation (Python Package Index)
 ===========================================

-In this example, we will use an existing virtual environment named `.venv` located in `C:\labscript-suite`.
+In this example, we will use an existing virtual environment named `.venv` located in `C:\Users\wkheisenberg\labscript-suite`.
 Skip the first two lines/steps if continuing on from the instructions to :ref:`set up this environment <installation/setting-up-an-environment:Regular Python>`.